JoramKeijser/JoramKeijser.github.io/_posts/2022-05-01-mutations.md

 The spontaneous resistance model, on the other hand, predicts that the number of survivors should fluctuate across populations.
 If mutations occurred absent T1, this could have happened any time during the growth of the population.
 Had it occurred at the very start, most of the population should have inherited the resistance, and would have survived.
 But had it occurred at the very end, only a few members would have survived.

 So here’s the experiment Luria conducted.
 He let individual bacteria replicate until each had generated a large population.
 Thanks to *E. coli’s* fast replication times, this took only a day.
 Then, he added T1 phages to the populations, invariably killing. many bacteria.
-Some surived, though, and the number of survivors varied by several orders of magnitude across different populations.
+Some survived, though, and the number of survivors varied by several orders of magnitude across different populations.
 In those with many survivors, T1 resistance must have occurred long before the T1 exposure, rather than in response to the T1 presence.

 Their findings earned Luria (along with Max Delbruck and Alfred Hershey) the 1969 Nobel prize in Physiology or Medicine.
 By then, other experiments had supported their conclusion that mutations occur independently of their fitness effects, establishing it as a central principle of evolutionary genetics[^4].